Who are the Institutional Holders in Endo International plc (ENDP)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Endo International plc (ENDP) is a “Hold”.
 14 analysts offering their recommendations for the stock have an average rating of 2.90, where 9 rate it as a Hold and 0 think it is a “Overweight”.
 3 of the analysts rate the stock as a “Buy”.
 2 analysts have rated the stock as a Sell or Underperform.

-Endo International plc quarterly earnings per share for the current quarter are estimated at $0.47 with sales reaching $665.64M over the same period.The EPS is expected to grow by 62.60% this year, but quarterly earnings will post -6.80% year-over-year.
+Endo International plc is expected to release its quarterly report on 05/11/2021 and quarterly earnings per share for the current quarter are estimated at $0.47 with sales reaching $665.64M over the same period.The EPS is expected to grow by 131.60% this year, but quarterly earnings will post -6.80% year-over-year.
 Quarterly sales are estimated to shrink -18.90% in year-over-year returns.

 Endo International plc (ENDP) Insider Activity